smcpeak/smflex/flex.md

 scans a NUL-terminated string.

-`yy_scan_bytes(const char *bytes, int len)` scans *len* bytes (including possibly NUL's) starting at location *bytes.*
+`yy_scan_bytes(const char *bytes, int len)` scans `len` bytes (including possibly NUL's) starting at location `bytes`.

 Note that both of these functions create and scan a *copy* of the string or bytes.
 (This may be desirable, since `yylex()` modifies the contents of the buffer it is scanning.)
 You can avoid the copy by using:

 `yy_scan_buffer(char *base, yy_size_t size)`
-which scans in place the buffer starting at *base,* consisting of *size* bytes, the last two bytes of which *must* be `YY_END_OF_BUFFER_CHAR` (ASCII NUL).
+which scans in place the buffer starting at `base`, consisting of `size` bytes, the last two bytes of which *must* be `YY_END_OF_BUFFER_CHAR` (ASCII NUL).
 These last two bytes are not scanned; thus, scanning consists of `base[0]` through `base[size-2]`, inclusive.

-If you fail to set up *base* in this manner (i.e., forget the final two `YY_END_OF_BUFFER_CHAR` bytes), then `yy_scan_buffer()` returns a nil pointer instead of creating a new input buffer.
+If you fail to set up `base` in this manner (i.e., forget the final two `YY_END_OF_BUFFER_CHAR` bytes), then `yy_scan_buffer()` returns a nil pointer instead of creating a new input buffer.